 Considering taking your dog along on your summer holiday gives both you and him the opportunity to take a break from routine and experience new places and experiences.
-It could be just a walk around some amazing gardens, a pint in the local beer garden, or a couple of nights under canvas.
-Read on for our hints and advice for some of the best days out that you can enjoy with your pooch.
+It could be just a walk around some fantastic gardens, a pint in the local beer garden, or a couple of nights under canvas.
+Read on for our hints and advice for some of the best days out that you can enjoy with your pup.

 Visit a local beach

-Of course, make sure it’s a dog-friendly beach, as many don’t allow dogs onto the sand during the summer months.
-It’s also best to visit either early morning or evening, as the sand can often be quite hot for a doggies’ paws.
-Remember to take along dog poop bags too and clean up after your pet every time.
+Of course, ensure it’s a dog-friendly beach, as many don’t allow dogs onto the sand during summer.
+It’s also best to visit either early morning or evening, as the sand can often be quite hot for a doggie’s paws.
+Remember to take along dog poop bags and clean up after your pet every time.

 Explore a different walk in a dog-friendly park

 It’s exciting for your dog to explore different environments and meet new friends.
-Most dog parks allow pets to run around off the leash, allowing Fido to sniff around and discover new surroundings.
+Most dog parks allow pets to run off the leash, allowing Fido to sniff and discover new surroundings.

 Take a road trip and stay overnight.

 Plan a car journey or an outing on public transport to a nearby town.
 Many B&Bs are pet-friendly and will allow your dog to stay overnight in your room.
-Check out hotels and cottage rentals, too; you will be surprised how many allow well-behaved pets to stay.
+Check out hotels and cottage rentals; you will be surprised how many allow well-behaved pets to stay.

 National Trust and English Heritage sites in the UK

-Both of these have hundreds of historic sites and properties for you to visit, and the majority of them are dog-friendly.
+Both have hundreds of historic sites and properties for you to visit, and the majority are dog-friendly.
 Check on their websites for exact regulations.
-You might not be able to take your pup into the elegant properties, but each location usually has extensive grounds to explore with your canine, on a lead, of course.
+You might not be able to take your pup into the elegant properties, but each location usually has extensive grounds to explore with your canine on a lead.